May my child take courses at Florida Virtual School?

 Probably not.
 Public colleges and universities are only required to enter into articulation agreements with private schools in their geographic area, and they can charge private schools for their students' dual enrollment tuition.
 However, if 1 your local college will make an exception, and 2 your child is enrolled in our High School Diploma Program, 3 can satisfy any course prerequisites, and 4 can meet the college's eligibility requirements, your child will be able to participate in a dual enrollment program.
 Learn More

 We will maintain and provide transcripts for students enrolled in our High School Diploma Program.
 Learn More

-Can we use curriculum such as Abeka, SOS, Time4Learning, or Sonlight?
+Can we use our own curriculum such as Abeka, SOS, Time4Learning, or Sonlight?

-Are your high school students eligible for Bright Futures Scholarships?
+Are high school students eligible for Bright Futures Scholarships?

-Provided specific scholarship eligibility requirements are met, students who graduate from our diploma program are eligible for a Bright Futures Scholarship.
+Provided specific scholarship eligibility requirements are met, a student who earns an Aspiring Heights Academy high school diploma is eligible for a Bright Futures Scholarship.
 Learn More

 To be eligible for a Bright Futures Scholarship, students must earn a Florida high school diploma, earn a GED, or complete a home education program.
 Please visit http://www.floridastudentfinancialaid.org/SSFAD/bf/ for more information.